innofactororg/azure-modules/docs/static/module-indexes/README.md

 ## CI Environment

-The CI environment in the Azure Verified Solutions repository leverages these module indexes to:
+The CI environment in the Innofactor Verified Solutions repository leverages these module indexes to:

 - Validate new module submissions.
 - Ensure compliance with specified guidelines and best practices.